 Once you have grown your own SCOBY from scratch, you are ready to make your own homemade kombucha.

 Transfer the tea so far into a 1-gallon jar and add the SCOBY.
-For one gallon, you will need the help of two SCOBY.
+For 1 gallon, you will need the help of two SCOBY.
 Place two coffee filters over the top of the jar, securing it with a rubber band.
 Place the fermenting kombucha out of direct sunlight and make sure it consistently stays at room temperature.
 After it has fermented for about seven days, you can start tasting it.
 You’ll know it’s done when it tastes good to you — not too sweet but not too tart.
 It’s really all about your preference but it should be complete within seven to 10 days.

 You should notice a new SCOBY forming.
 Eventually, it will likely attach to the original SCOBY.
 When the kombucha is ready to be bottled, you can start the fermentation process all over again and pour it over the already-used SCOBY.
 If you would prefer to bottle the kombucha and take a kombucha-making break, check out the above instructions for a SCOBY hotel.

 This article, originally published on June 29, 2020, has been updated.